 Can They Improve Your Mental Wellbeing?

+“We observed evidence that pet owners fared better, both in terms of well-being outcomes and individual differences, than non-owners on several dimensions,” said lead researcher Allen R. McConnell, PhD.
 Having a pet around to go home to sure does help with your need for companionship.
 But studies had shown that among 928 adolescents, 77.6% reported that they didn’t spend any time at all with their pets, averaging 0 minutes per day.
 It’s not too hard to know why, as electronics take more of the time.
 Also, risks of being overweight weren’t so different between kids with pets and kids without them.

 Adult dog owners did report a 19-minute advantage on walking habits over non-dog owners.
 Cat owners, on the other hand, have similar habits to non-pet owners.
 However, a couch potato would still be a couch potato, regardless of the presence of a pet.